Loan Periods and Limits

 Books can be returned 24/7 to either campus library but equipment must be returned to the campus from which it was borrowed.

 When the Library is closed outside of our regular hours, contact a guard at the Security booth and they will arrange to open the front door so you can leave your media equipment securely in the foyer.
 Please do not return equipment through the external book drops or leave it unattended.

 End of Semester Returns

 Fines are charged to encourage borrowers to return material on time.
 There are a limited number of materials which must be shared by a wide range of users and many reserve materials are required for course use.
-Fines can be paid at either campus library. * Library privileges will be suspended when a borrower owes $10.00 or more.
+Fines can be paid in person or over the phone using a credit card, but we no longer accept cash. * Library privileges will be suspended when a borrower owes $10.00 or more.

 These fees may seem high but, in fact, they do not truly reflect the cost to the Library of purchasing another copy and processing it so that it can go back on the shelves.
 Many valuable books are no longer in print.
 The Library would prefer to get all materials back, rather than try to replace them.

-- Most course reserve items sign out for 2 or 24 hours and they are first come, first served.
-They are not holdable.
+- Most course reserve items sign out for 4 or 24 hours and they are first come, first served.
+A hold cannot be placed on these items.

 - Students may borrow up to two items at a time and the return time is exact.
 A $1.00 fine per hour or part of an hour is assessed when an item is returned late.